legosailor/legosailor.github.io/_posts/2021-12-15-Lego-F50-SailGp.md

 Even still, the red 12 x 3 wedges for the nose of the hull was last produced in 2016 which makes them relatively rare.

-Over the next few weeks, parts started to arrive but it wasn't until the last few packages came that I could start the build.
+Over the next few weeks, parts started to arrive but it wasn't until the last few packages came that the build could properly start.

 {% include figure image_path="/assets/f50/f50-build.png" alt="Building the F50" caption="Building the F50" %}

-Since the design was all in Studio, it generates the instructions which comes in handy.
+Since the design was all in Studio, it generates the instructions automatically which comes in handy.
 You still need to hand edit some instructions so they make sense though.

 {% include figure image_path="/assets/f50/f50-instructions.png" alt="F50 instruction" caption="The instructions run to about 130 steps" %}

-To make the boat look really good, it needed some stickers.
-Luckily Team Denmark sent our club the files for their viking so we could make t-shirts and cheer them on.
+To make the boat look really good, it needed some decals.
+Normally these come ready made in Lego sets, no such luck with this model!
+Luckily Team Denmark sent our club the viking files for making some Team Den t-shirts which were very useful.
 Creating the sail decals would have been really hard to do without those files.
 The other logos were found on the internet - apart from the Rolex on the jib which was recreated in Paint.NET.

 {% include figure image_path="/assets/f50/f50-decals.png" alt="F50 instruction" caption="Applying decals" %}